chandan0P/LearnFusion_Project2_Age-Calculator/README.md

 1. Open the application in your web browser.
 2. Enter your date of birth in the input fields (day, month, and year).
-3. Click the "Calculate Age" button to calculate and display your age.
+3. Click the "Calculate Age" button to calculate and display your age in years, months, and days.

 ## Customization